ethereum/ethereum-org-website/src/content/glossary/index.md

 ### block validation {#block-validation}

-Checking that a new block contains valid transactions and that it builds on the heaviest historical chain.
+The process of checking that a new block contains valid transactions and that it builds on the heaviest historical chain.

 ### blockchain {#blockchain}

 A sequence of [blocks](#block), each linking to its predecessor all the way to the [genesis block](#genesis-block).
-The integrity of the blockchain is crypto-economically secured using a proof-of-stake based consensus mechanism.
+The integrity of the blockchain is crypto-economically secured using a proof-of-stake-based consensus mechanism.

 <DocLink to="/developers/docs/intro-to-ethereum#what-is-a-blockchain">
   What is a Blockchain?